pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/45/Hochpass_1._u._2._Ordnung.svg/600px-Hochpass_1._u._2._Ordnung.svg.png">
 </p>

-When the filters coefficients adds up to 0, the filter is an high-pass filter.
+When the filter's coefficients adds up to 0, the filter is a high-pass filter.

 ### Band-Pass Filters

-Band-pass filters remove low/high-frequency components of a signal thus keeping mid-frequency components in the signal.
+Band-pass filters remove low/high-frequency components of a signal, thus keeping mid-frequency components in the signal.
 They can be made by applying a low-pass filter to an high-pass filter output: `bandpass = lowpass(highpass(input))`.
 For example a simple moving average band-pass filter can be made in Pine as follows:

 ```
 //@version=4